 15. There are some unique tellers out here.

 The only ATMs in the world to have Latin as a selectable language are in Vatican City!

 16. Vatican City’s industry is also pretty unique.

 Due to its tiny stature and location, Vatican City doesn’t grow any vegetables or fruits, nor does it rear any livestock.

 Its industry consists of printing, medals, production of coins, postage stamps and worldwide banking and financial activities.

 Vatican City doesn’t export anything.

 As an extra revenue stream, Italians have the option of donating 8% of their yearly tax bill to Vatican City!

-Do you know any interesting facts about Vatican City that we’ve not mentioned?
-Let us know in the comments section below!
+Do you know any interesting facts about Vatican City?
+Share them in the comments below!